javascript-tutorial/en.javascript.info/5-network/07-xmlhttprequest/article.md

 2. We need to support old browsers, and don't want polyfills (e.g. to keep scripts tiny).
 3. We need something that `fetch` can't do yet, e.g. to track upload progress.

 Does that sound familiar?
 If yes, then all right, go on with `XMLHttpRequest`.
-Otherwise, please head on to [fetch](https://javascript.info/fetch-basics).
+Otherwise, please head on to <info:fetch-basics>.

 ## Basic flow